Version: SMASH-3.3

 Init_Multiplicities — map<int,int>, required

 Initial multiplicities per particle species.
 The value of this key shall be a map of PDG number and amount corresponding to it.
 Use this key to specify how many particles of each species will be initialized.
-This key can be omitted if Use_Thermal_Multiplicities is true.
+This key cannot be used if Use_Thermal_Multiplicities is true.

 Radius — double, required